 Because a garden is a practical and visual extension of the house, it is logical to give its style and layout careful consideration.
 The demands of a garden change with the family life cycle and at some time or another, it will probably have to cater for a wide range of activities, each requiring an allotted space and particular design.
-If you want to include flowers, vegetables, shrubs, trees, a lawn, a terrace, a certain level of privacy and place for the kids to play, achieving a balance is not always straightforward.

 Of the various outside factors that affect the way you set about planning or replanning your garden, the most important is what exists there already.
 You may find you have to deal with a garden that has been totally neglected by former owners and you must decide how much effort you are willing to put in to change it – a complete overhaul is quite different from a new landscaping plan.

 Other points to bear in mind include climatic conditions, the orientation and the soil conditions in your garden.
 Certain flowers, plants and shrubs will be more suited to your particular conditions than others, and so these factors will greatly influence the style and type of garden you end up with.